johnofleek/PiloT/networkManagerDocs/Quickstart.md

    sudo minicom -D /dev/ttyACM0
    ```
 1. Read the PiloT modem information
-   Type the following AT command into minicom - the modem will report information about itself such as it's Firmware version.
+   Type the following AT command into minicom - the PiloT modem will report information about itself such as it's Firmware version.
    On some modems the serial port times out when there is no activity - the first carriage return will wake the modem up
    ```
    <CR>
    ATi9<CR>
    ```
 1. Check the PiloT modem information
-   Only a limited number of combinations have been tried - take a look at [this](test_configurationRecords.md)
+   A number of PiloT + RPi + Raspbian combinations have been tested, they are listed [here](test_configurationRecords.md)
-   to see what we have tested then compare this to the information obtained about the modem
+   Here are some things to check if a problem occurs at some point later in the QuickStart process
-    * Does the modem does appear in our record but the firmware reported is older - it's possible to  update
+    * Does the modem appear in the list but the reported modem firmware is older than in the list?
+It's possible to update
       the modem firmware by connecting the PiloT USB port to a Windows PC and use a one click .exe installer from
       [here](https://source.sierrawireless.com/) to install updated firmware into the PiloT modem
-    * If the reported modem type reported doesn't appear - please contact us
+    * Check the reported PiloT modem type is listed?
-    * If your RPi variant doesn't appear - it might work please let us know
+    * Check if your RPi variant is listed?
-    * If your Raspian variant doesn't appear - it might work please let us know
+    * Check if your Raspian version is listed
-    * If we tested your PiloT has been tested with NetworkManager
+    * Check the NetworkManager version?

 1. Configure the PiloT modem as required (based on firmware identified above)
    * Carry out the modem specific configuration [instructions](instructions_modemConfiguration.md)